pion-rho Mixing as a mechanism for non-monotonic charged pion behavior in magnetic fields

 The loop-induced mixing coupling $g_{\rho\pi}^{\rm loop}(B)$, defined in \eqref{gloop}, is shown in the upper panel of Fig.\ref{fig3} and evaluated at $q_0=E_\pi(B)$.
 The loop contribution encodes infrared quark dynamics in a magnetic field and is smaller than the tree-level term fixed by the vacuum decay $\rho^\pm\to \pi^\pm+\gamma$, as expected in an EFT description.
 The total mixing strength $h(B)$, shown in the lower panel, grows strongly with increasing magnetic field.
 Although $g_{\rho\pi}^{\rm loop}(B)$ alone decreases with $B$, the total mixing is enhanced by the explicit $eB$ factor and, more importantly, by the suppression of $Z_\rho(B)$ in the denominator.
 The effective near-pole mixing is therefore dynamically amplified even when the microscopic loop contribution remains moderate.

 Solving the pole condition \eqref{polecondition} yields two mixed eigenmodes.
-The lower eigenmode $E_-$ is shown by the red line in Fig.\ref{fig4}.
+The lower eigenmode $E_-$ is shown in Fig.\ref{fig4}.
 At weak fields it closely follows the unmixed pion LLL energy.
 At intermediate fields, increasing mixing induces level repulsion between the light pion mode and the heavier longitudinal rho mode, causing the lower eigenvalue to bend downward.
 This turnover is a direct consequence of residue-enhanced pion-rho mixing within the same Landau level.
-For comparison, in Fig.\ref{fig4} the black line shows the result obtained by solving $\text{det}\,\mathcal{K}(q_0)=0$ directly using the full Landau level projected kernel \eqref{microscopickernel}.
+For comparison, Fig.\ref{fig4} also shows the result obtained by solving $\text{det}\,\mathcal{K}(q_0)=0$ directly using the full Landau level projected kernel \eqref{microscopickernel}.
 At weak and intermediate fields the two approaches agree, confirming that the near-pole formulation captures the essential determinant physics.